julienshim/jumpstart/README.md

 1) Open the root folder and run `npm install`, which will install the following npm packages:

     * npm install body-parser
     * npm install dotenv
+    * npm install ejs
     * npm install express
+    * npm install express-fileupload
+    * npm install google-auth-library"
     * npm install mysql2
     * npm install sequelize
     * npm install sequelize-cli

 2) Create a `.env` file in the root directory of the project, then update it with your local MySQL instance connection information and credentials.
 The file should look something like this: